Canto-Network/Canto/x/liquidstaking/spec/04_messages.md

 }
 ```

-**msg is failed if:**

-- Provider of Insurance with given id is different with `msg.ProviderAddress`
+Message fails if:

-- There are no paired or unpaired insurance with given `msg.Id`
+- no `Paired` or `Unpaired` insurance with the given `msg.Id`
+- insurance provider with the provided ID is not the same as `msg.ProviderAddress`.

 ### MsgWithdrawInsuranceCommission

-Provider can withdraw accumulated commission from the insurance fee pool at any time.
+This message is a request to withdraw the accumulated commission from the insurance fee pool.
+The message is processed as soon as the request is received.
-Providers can also withdraw their commission by using `MsgWithdrawInsurance` for unpaired insurance.

 ```go
 type MsgWithdrawInsuranceCommission struct {